Skip to main content

 Itasca County, MinnesotaMesotrophic

 On the LakeGrade scale Jay Gould Lake grades a B, with clarity at 13.0 ft and 21 µg/L of phosphorus placing it above the Minnesota median.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Jay Gould Lake is on the Minnesota infested-waters list for zebra mussels — boaters should follow clean-drain-dry protocols when moving gear to or from the lake.
 Walleye are documented at Jay Gould Lake, one of 16 fish species on record for the lake.
 A documented public access point at Jay Gould Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The lake has a partial ice record — 6 observed ice-outs, centered near Apr 22.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.